Davy Byrnes Short Story Award 2014

 Sponsored by Davy Byrnes and organised by The Stinging Fly in association with Dublin UNESCO City of Literature

-—The six short-listed writers will be announced in late May/early June 2014 and the overall winner announced in June 2014.
+The six short-listed writers will be announced on Friday May 23rd and the overall winner announced in Davy Byrnes on Tuesday June 3rd.

 Anne Enright won the 2004 Davy Byrnes Irish Writing Award with her short story, 'Honey'.
 Her short story collection, The Portable Virgin, was published in 1991, and won the Rooney Prize for Irish Literature.
 Two collections of stories, Taking Pictures and Yesterday's Weather were published in 2008.
 Her novels are The Wig My Father Wore, What Are You Like?, The Pleasure of Eliza Lynch, The Gathering and The Forgotten Waltz.
 The Gathering won the 2007 Man Booker Prize.
 Anne is editor of The Granta Book of The Irish Short Story.